abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Pointed functors again
 ---

 Now, suppose this sounds a bit vague.
 If only we had some example of a natural transformation in programming, that we can use...
-But wait, we did show a natural transformation, in the previous chapter, when we talked about pointed functors.
+But wait, we did show a natural transformation in the previous chapter, when we talked about pointed functors.

 That's right, a functor is pointed when there is a natural transformation between it and the identity functor i.e. to have one green arrow for every object/type.